-Net Family News Inc., then a 16-year-old national nonprofit organization and one of the earliest participants in U.S. work on Internet safety.
-NFN worked on the pilot with school-serving nonprofit #iCANHELP and an independent evaluator, both based in California.
-In the spring of 2016, that work led to the formation of a new school-serving 501c3 nonprofit organization, The Net Safety Collaborative, founded and directed by Anne Collier of Net Family News.
+Net Family News Inc., then a 16-year-old national nonprofit organization and one of the earliest participants in the US Internet safety field, launched the helpline in partnership with then-school-serving nonprofit #ICANHELP, working with Duerr Evaluation, an independent evaluator focused on school programs, all of us based in California.
+In the spring of 2016, that work led to the formation of a new youth-serving 501c3 nonprofit organization, The Net Safety Collaborative, founded and directed by Anne Collier of Net Family News.

 The service was originally branded iCanHelpline.org because of #ICANHELP’s expertise in K-12 education, focus on student leadership and great relationships with school and district leaders throughout California and increasingly in other states.
 When we went national, we rebranded as the more generic SMH for instant recognition of the service we provided.
 Even then, interestingly, because schools had been dealing with social media issues literally on their own, school officials struggled to understand.
 Even after we said, “When you have a problem involving student harm in social media, just pick up the phone and call us,” we often got puzzled looks, requests for explanation and the common question about whether we provided professional development.
 Those of us without a K-12 background couldn’t imagine why anyone would need professional training to give us a call when they had a problem.
 Then we learned this is an important marketing tool when doing business in/with K-12.